Search Docs by Keyword

 About Modules

 On the cluster, we want a variety of apps available, including different versions of the same app and apps that are incompatible.
 Part of how we accomplish this is by using environment modules.
-When you first login to the cluster, you’re presented with a very basic software environment.
+When you first login to the cluster, you are presented with a very basic software environment.
 One of the ways apps are made available to you or your jobs by loading the modules for them.
 The modules update shell environment variables so that the system can find and use the apps of your choice.
 Modules replace the need for separate setup scripts.

 What Software Qualifies for Modules